shyguyCreate/ec2-webpage/README.md

-# Flask in EC2 instances
+# Flask-Nginx in EC2 instances

 Flask application powered by Waitress WSGI server to display a basic html website in an EC2 instance using NGINX to port forward HTTP calls to the html contents making it accessible to the internet from the EC2 public IP address.